maearon/laravel-boilerplate/README.md

-## Laravel Implementation of Rails Tutorial Sample App
+## Laravel Implementation of Laravel Tutorial Sample App

-I've created a Laravel application that replicates the functionality of the Ruby on Rails tutorial sample app.
+I've created a Laravel application that replicates the functionality of the Laravel tutorial sample app.
 The implementation includes:

 ### Core Features